amogil/url_regex/README.md

 - `mode` can gets either `:validation` or `:parsing`, defaults `:validation`.

 `:validation` asks to return the regex for validation, namely, with `\A` prefix, and with `\z` postfix.
-That means, it validates whole string:
+That means, it matches whole text:

     UrlRegex.get(mode: :validation).match('https://www.google.com').nil?
     # => false